KelvCodes/KelvCodes/README.md

 - 📄 Get to know more about me and my experiences
 -  [portfolio](https://kelvinagyareyeboah.netlify.app/).

-- ⚡ Fun fact; *I am social, and a very opened person.*
+- ⚡ Fun fact; *I am social, and a very o opened person.*